gastonstat/letter-of-rec/README.md

 # So you want me to write you a letter of recommendation

-You should know upfront that most of the time I decline writing letters of recommendation.
+You should know upfront that 99.99% of the time I decline writing letters of recommendation.
 My two main reasons for doing this are:

 1) :question: __I don't know you enough__: I haven't known you long enough to get an